cometbft/cometbft/spec/consensus/proposer-based-timestamp/README.md

 As a result, the timestamp computed by `BFTTime` is not influenced by Byzantine validators, as the weighted median of `Commit` timestamps comes from the clock of a non-faulty validator.

-Tendermint does not make any assumptions regarding the clocks of (correct) validators, as block timestamps have no impact in the consensus protocol.
+The consensus algorithm does not make any assumptions regarding the clocks of (correct) validators, as block timestamps have no impact in its operation.
-However, the `Time` field of committed blocks is used by other components of Tendermint, such as IBC, the evidence, staking, and slashing modules.
+However, the `Time` field of committed blocks is used by other components of CometBFT, such as IBC, the evidence, staking, and slashing modules.
 And it is used based on the common belief that block timestamps should bear some resemblance to real time, which is **not guaranteed**.